-Career counseling is part of a comprehensive counseling program.
-Career counseling assists students and adults in career planning and provides the foundation for acquiring the knowledge, skills, and attitudes that enable students to make a successful transition from school to the world of work.
+Career CounselingResources for career counseling to assist students and adults in acquiring the knowledge, skills, and attitudes that enable a successful transition from school to work.

-Armed Services Vocational Assessment Battery (ASVAB) Career Exploration Program
+Armed Services Vocational Aptitude Battery (ASVAB) Career Exploration Program

 California Career Center